 FIELD DESCRIPTION EXAMPLE ISP's Name Enter the name of your Internet Service Provider.
 This information is for identification purposes only.
-Change Me Encapsulation Press [SPACE BAR] to select the method of encapsulation used by your ISP.
-Choices are PPPoA or RFC 1483.
-RFC 1483 (default) Multiplexing Press [SPACE BAR] to select the method of multiplexing used by your ISP.
+ChangeMe Encapsulation Press [SPACE BAR] to select the method of encapsulation used by your ISP.
+Choices are PPPoA or RFC 1483 .
+RFC 1483 Multiplexing Press [SPACE BAR] to select the method of multiplexing used by your ISP.
 Choices are VC-based or LLC-based .
-LLC-based (default) VPI# Enter the Virtual Path Identifier (VPI) that the telephone company gives you.
-0 VCI# Enter the Virtual Channel Identifier (VCI) that the telephone company gives you.
-33 ATM QoS Type Press [SPACE BAR] and select CBR (Continuous Bit Rate) to specify fixed (always-on) bandwidth.
+LLC-based VPI# Enter the Virtual Path Identifier (VPI) that the telephone company gives you.
+8 VCI # Enter the Virtual Channel Identifier (VCI) that the telephone company gives you.
+35 ATM QoS Type Press [SPACE BAR] and select CBR (Continuous Bit Rate) to specify fixed (always-on) bandwidth.
 Select UBR (Unspecified Bit Rate) for applications that are non-time sensitive, such as e-mail.
-UBR (default) Peak Cell Rate (PCR) This is the maximum rate at which the sender can send cells.
+Select VBR (Variable Bit Rate) for bursty traffic and bandwidth sharing with other applications.
+UBR Peak Cell Rate (PCR) This is the maximum rate at which the sender can send cells.
 Type the PCR.
 0 Sustain Cell Rate (SCR)= 0 Sustained Cell Rate is the mean cell rate of a bursty, on-off traffic source that can be sent at the peak rate, and a parameter for burst-type traffic.
 Type the SCR; it must be less than the PCR.
 0 Maximum Burst Size (MBS)= 0 Refers to the maximum number of cells that can be sent at the peak rate.
 Type the MBS.
 The MBS must be less than 65535.
 0 My Login Enter the login name that your ISP gives you.
 N/A My Password Enter the password associated with the login name above.
-N/A
+N/A your configuration, or press [ESC] at any time to cancel.